 Schedule An Appointment

 Divorce is one of the hardest emotional journeys a family has to go through.
 Filled with tense emotions, unchartered waters, and a tremendous sense of loss it can be a challenge just to know where to begin in the process.
 Professionalism and compassion are required to directly address the sensitive issues involving child custody, marital property, alimony, parenting plans, and child support.
 The client’s choice of a divorce lawyer for legal representation is potentially the most important decision he or she will make during the divorce process.
 It is a choice to be taken seriously by both client and attorney.
 Attorney Mahoney works very hard to make the transition into a dissolution of marriage action as smooth and easy as possible.
 He will ensure that you have access to all information about your rights as you decide to move forward with a divorce.
 Only then will you be properly equipped to make informed decisions guiding you towards an equitable Separation Agreement or towards a Divorce Trial.
 In addition to the primary goal of educating his clients about their rights, Attorney Mahoney is committed to guiding his clients through the divorce process as quickly, efficiently, and with as little acrimony as possible given the particular circumstances of each family.
-At The Law Offices of Sol Mahoney, LLC. all representation in each case is conducted with these goals in mind.
+At The Sol Mahoney Law Firm, LLC. all representation in each case is conducted with these goals in mind.

 - High Asset Division

 - Restraining Order

 - Protective Order